oashour/academic_website/content/authors/admin/_index.md

 interests:
 - GW-BSE Calculations
-- Excited State Phenomena in Quantum Meterials
+- Excited State Phenomena in Quantum Materials
 - Computational Study of Topological Systems
 - Nonlinear Schrodinger Equations and their solutions